Director, Endocrine Surgery Program

 A SURGEON WHO HAS TRAINED OTHER SURGEONS

-Dr. Davidov is an expert general surgeon who has trained many surgical residents not only with hernia, gallbladder, thyroid, and parathyroid surgery, but also with other minimally invasive surgery techniques, robotic surgery, surgery of the colon, small bowel, appendix, stomach, pancreas, spleen, and adrenal, as well as other complex abdominal surgery, emergency surgery, and trauma.
+Dr. Davidov is an expert general surgeon who has trained many surgical residents not only with hernia, gallbladder, thyroid, and parathyroid surgery, but also with other minimally invasive surgery techniques, surgery of the colon, small bowel, appendix, stomach, pancreas, spleen, and adrenal, as well as other complex abdominal surgery, emergency surgery, and trauma.
 He is a valued member of the Rutgers-RWJMS surgical residency training program at Penn Medicine – Princeton Medical Center.
 Dr. Davidov is married with three children.
 When he isn’t working, he enjoys camping, fishing, and hiking with his family.

 For an appointment, please call 609-936-9100